pyrsia/pyrsia.github.io/blog/2022-12-02-create-macOS-brew-installer-for-rust-binary.md

 # Create macOS Installer for Rust Binary App

-Recently Rust programming language getting more traction from many developers working on System Programming and building decentralized application.
-In case of your binaries you would like to create an installer for the users which eliminates a lot of hassles for users and a greater control for app developer how it will run on users machines.
+Recently the Rust programming language has enjoyed the success and thrilled the many developers specially working on System Level Software and building decentralized applications.
+When releasing your software, it is usually desirable to provide an easy to use installer for end users, ideally reducing the configuration burden on users and providing individual developers with control of how the application should function at the end users environment.

-There are advantages of having installers for your binaries and few are here mentioned
+There are advantages of having installers for your binaries and a few are mentioned here.

-- User doesn't need to manage anything like configuration, setting environment variables, finding sutable directories for binary to run etc.
+- User doesn't need to provide any configuration, environment variables or base directories for the binary to run on users machine.
+Rather software manufacturer packages those defaults with the installer.
-- User can be alerted in the event of a new release of the software.
+- User can be alerted in the event of a new version release of the software.
-- App developer can have more control on managing context of the app, providing backward compatabilities, cleaning up storage used by the app.
+- Developer can have more control on managing context of the app, providing backward compatibility, cleaning up storage used by the app.

-Here we will build a small rust project and will use Homebrew to create an installer for macOS.

-## Build a small binary app in Rust & Create Installer for it
+## Build a small binary app in Rust & Create an Installer

-Let's build a sample Rust binary program.
+In this sections we will build a small rust binary and an installer for macOS using [Homebrew](https://brew.sh/).

-### Sample code for the rust binary app
+### Sample code for the rust binary

-In this example our goal is not create a rust application but using a very basic rust binary application to demonstrate how to build installer.
-For this purpose here is a sample rust program which listens to a TCP Socket and echo the text send to socket to standard output (i.e. stdout).
+In this example we will exercise a basic rust binary application to demonstrate how to build installer.
+The rust program which listens to a TCP Socket and write the text message on to listener's standard output (i.e. stdout) stream.
 The program also has an option to set the port from an environment variable.
-Our goal is to run the software as a background process and log the text whenever any application send text to this socket.
+Final goal is to run the software as a background process and log the text to Listener's output stream whenever any other application sends message to the socket.

-To demonstrate the TCP listener let's create a rust project named `rust_app` using `cargo new rust_app --bin`.
-It will create binary app project structure like below.
+Let's create a rust project named `rust_app` using `cargo new rust_app --bin`.
+It will create binary project structure as below.

 ```shell
 sample_rust_app